Artist and Writer

 are just a few artists she likes.

 Favorite Book: Laurie likes reading metaphysical works and her favorite author in that genre is Thomas Hora.
-She likes the writing styles of both Sam Keen and Frederick Buechner as well.
-Her favorite book from a literature standpoint?
-Can’t pick just one—A Farewell to Arms by Hemingway, Return of the Native by Thomas Hardy, John Fowles’ The Collector and Willie Morris’s My Dog Skip are high on her list.
+She admires the poetic writing styles of Sam Keen and Frederick Buechner.
+Her favorite book ?
+Can’t pick just one—Walking on Water by Madeleine L’engle, Falling Through Space by Ellen Gilchrist, and Letters to a Young Poet by Rainer Maria Rilke are high on her list.
+A Farewell to Arms by Hemingway, Return of the Native by Thomas Hardy, The Collector by John Fowles and Willie Morris’s My Dog Skip are also favorites.

 and C.S.
 Lewis are her favorite children’s authors.